A character sheet for Final Fantasy VI, originally released for the SNES in North America as Final Fantasy III.

 Foil: To Terra.
 They have nearly identical equipment save for one armor piece and their exclusive weapons in the GBA version, and their stats are very similar.
 Their contrasts include outfits, abilities (Runic with Ice and defensive status spells vs Trance with Fire and offensive status spells), and personalities, Terra being innocent, naive, and idealistic while Celes is proud, snarky, and sometimes downright cynical.
 As she takes over as the viewpoint character in the World of Ruin, some fans consider her a deuteragonist.
 It's also a rumor that Terra's hair was changed to green in-game to contrast Celes.

-Heel Face Turn: Before the game begins, Celes burns Maranda to the ground; she's the reason that everyone is rebuilding the town when you visit.
-After Locke rescues her in Figaro, Celes joins the Returners.
+Heel-Face Turn: Before the game begins, Celes burns Maranda to the ground; she's the reason that everyone is rebuilding the town when you visit.
+She resigns from the Empire and is arrested for it afterwards, and after Locke rescues her in Figaro, Celes joins the Returners.

-Lonely at the Top: Her character description in the GBA retranslation screams this when it says, "None have ever truly known the woman beneath the general's guise..."
+Lonely at the Top: Her character description in the GBA retranslation states this when it says, "None have ever truly known the woman beneath the general's guise..."

 Love Hurts: If you let Cid die, Celes tries to kill herself.
 Before she throws herself off a cliff, she thinks about how everyone is gone; she specifically mentions Locke.